danielroe/typed-vuex/docs/README.md

 ## Why another package?

 Typing vanilla Vuex is complicated.
-Most people choose a class-based approach with Typescript decorators.
+Many people choose a class-based approach with Typescript decorators.
 However, this can cause issues, including:

 - incompatibilities with Nuxt
 - not being able to access `this.$axios` or the app/store instance from within actions